 That’s fighting talk, my friend.

 The history of Ireland and its partition into two separate countries is a complex one.
-Far too complex for me to explain in any detail.
+It is far too complex for me to explain in any detail.

 There is a large population of Irish people who were born in Northern Ireland.
 Although they grew up in the United Kingdom, they have Irish passports and they identify as being Irish.
 Many of these people would like to see Northern Ireland reunited with the independent Irish nation in the south.

 The partition of Ireland in 1921 was extremely controversial.
-So controversial in fact that it caused a civil war.
-Giving up our claim to the name “Ireland” could have been interpreted as a sign that we were willing to accept this partition.
-That we were willing to abandon the many Irish people who lived in Northern Ireland.
+So controversial, in fact, that it caused a civil war.
+Giving up our claim to the name “Ireland” would have been interpreted as a sign that we were willing to accept this partition and abandon the many Irish people who lived in Northern Ireland.